pdphilip/elasticlens/README.md

 IndexableMigrationLog::getLatestMigration($indexModel);
 ```

-**Note**: While you can query the `IndexableMigrationLog` model directly, avoid writing or deleting records within it manually, as this can interfere with versioing of the migrations.
+**Note**: While you can query the `IndexableMigrationLog` model directly, avoid writing or deleting records within it manually, as this can interfere with versioning of the migrations.
 The model should be used for reading purposes only to
 ensure accuracy.

 ---